robertZaufall/mindm-mcp/README.md

 ## Features

 - Retrieve mindmap structure and central topics
+- Export mindmaps to Mermaid, Markdown, JSON formats to be used in LLM chats
+- Get information about MindManager installation and library folders
+- Get current selection from MindManager

+## Planned Features

 - Create new mindmaps from serialized data
 - Add, modify, and manipulate topics and subtopics
 - Add relationships between topics
 - Add tags to topics
-- Export mindmaps to Mermaid and Markdown formats
-- Get information about MindManager installation and library folders
 - Set document background images
-- Get current selection from MindManager

 ## Requirements